 8 New and Notable Restaurants in Beverly Hills

-Southern biscuits smothered with maple butter, pillows of fried pizza dough covered in a blanket of prosciutto, and vegan lasagna layered with cashew cream cheese — this is the new 90210 dining scene.
+Southern biscuits lashed with maple butter, pillows of fried pizza dough covered in a blanket of prosciutto, and vegan lasagna layered with cashew cream cheese — this is the new 90210 dining scene.
 Of course, Beverly Hills is still Beverly Hills, where tourists come to people watch along Rodeo Drive and where most of the notable restaurants are located inside swanky hotels.
 Although eating in this city hasn’t changed drastically — you can still find a restaurant willing to overcharge you for a chopped salad — there has been a notable shift, no more evident than in a crop of newcomers that have opened in the last year or so.
 Here’s a look at eight new and notable restaurants in the Beverly Hills area.

 Beverly Hills Beignet

 Angelenos aren’t necessarily as health-obsessed as our friends across the country may like to believe.
 You can now find New Orleans-style beignets just as easily as kale salads on Santa Monica Boulevard.
 And that beignet comes with a side of sticky salted caramel for dipping.
 At Beverly Hills Beignet, which opened earlier this year, you can order the classic beignets with powdered sugar, or you can opt for something a little less traditional: graham cracker sugar, tart sugar or cinnamon sugar coating.
 And the savory beignets are stuffed with Nueske bacon; roasted artichoke with harissa aioli; or smoked ham and Gruyere.
 Price range: $7.95 to $9.95.
 9527 S. Santa Monica Blvd., Beverly Hills, (310) 278-8164, www.beverlyhillsbeignet.net.